9 Things to Know About Using Pine Straw Mulch in Your Yard

 The pine straw covers close to 1.5 square feet per pound, while wood mulch covers about 0.5 square feet per pound.
-That’s one-third the weight per square foot of coverage, or three times the coverage per pound by pine straw!
+That’s one-third the weight per square foot of coverage, or three times the coverage per pound by pine straw.

-2. Pine needle mulch can be sustainable.
+3. Pine straw mulch can be sustainable.

-The pine straw that is sold in stores and landscape supply centers is harvested from timber farms.
-These privately held properties are managed for a diverse set of goals, so measuring the environmental impact of the pine straw harvest is a complex undertaking that differs from one property to the next.
+The mulch pine straw that is sold in stores and landscape supply centers is harvested from timber farms.
+These privately held properties are managed for a diverse set of goals, so measuring the environmental impact of the straw harvest is a complex undertaking that differs from one property to the next.

 To compare the cost of pine straw versus mulch, look again at the coverage per bag of mulch versus coverage per bale of pine straw.
 It’s pretty common to see 2-cubic-foot bags of wood mulch for sale at three for $10, or $3.33 each.
 Since each bag covers 12 square feet, that’s 36 square feet for $10, or 3.6 square feet per dollar.

-4. Pine straw is an excellent insulator.
+5. Pine straw is an excellent insulator.

 In addition to conserving moisture, preventing erosion, and blocking weeds, pine straw mulch also helps to keep the soil cool in summer and warm in winter.
 Its lofty structure creates trapped air space, like a blanket.
-The trapped air resists daily air temperature swings due to daytime and nighttime differentials and warm or cold fronts passing through.
+The trapped air resists daily air temperature swings due to daytime and nighttime differentials, and warm or cold fronts passing through.

-5. Pine needle mulch maintains soil moisture well.
+6. Pine needles maintain soil moisture well.

-The same qualities that allow pine straw mulch to protect soil from temperature swings also help to conserve soil moisture.
+The same qualities that allow pine straw mulch to protect soil from temperature swings also help conserve soil moisture.
 Water perks into and evaporates out of soil through tiny pore-like channels.
 This well-defined structure is a sign of good soil health and also allows plants to establish deep root systems.
 If the soil surface is unprotected from the sun’s rays, it dries out quickly.

-6. Pine straw mulch isn’t the best option for preventing weeds.
+9. Pine straw mulch isn’t the best option for preventing weeds.